 The maximum value for each ICAP Demand Curve shall be established at 1.5 times the monthly value of the applicable updated peaking plant gross cost.
-Beginning with the ICAP Demand Curves applicable for the 2025/2026 Capability Year, the monthly value of the applicable updated peaking plant gross cost shall, in accordance with ISO Procedures, be determined in a manner consistent with the determination of the reference point for each ICAP Demand Curve to account for: (i) the seasonal amount of capacity available in ICAP Spot Market Auctions; and (ii) the percentage of reliability risks expected in each Capability Period.
+For the ICAP Demand Curves applicable prior to the 2027-2028 Capability Year, the monthly value of the applicable updated peaking plant gross cost shall, in accordance with the ISO Procedures, be determined in a manner consistent with the determination of the reference point for each ICAP Demand Curve to account for: (i) the seasonal amount of capacity available in ICAP Spot Market Auctions; and (ii) the percentage of reliability risks expected in each Capability Period.
+Starting with the ICAP Demand Curves applicable for the 2027-2028 Capability Year, the monthly value of the applicable updated peaking plant gross cost shall, in accordance with the ISO Procedures, be determined in a manner consistent with the determination of the reference point for each ICAP Demand Curve to account for the percentage of reliability risks expected in each Capability Period.

-The reference point for each ICAP Demand Curve shall be determined in accordance with ISO Procedures and, as described in Section 5.14.1.2.2 above, account for: (i) the seasonal amount of capacity available in ICAP Spot Market Auctions; and (ii) beginning with the ICAP Demand Curves applicable for the 2025/2026 Capability Year, the percentage of reliability risk expected in each Capability Period.
-As described in Section 5.14.1.2.2 above, beginning with the ICAP Demand Curves applicable for the 2025/2026 Capability Year, the determination of the reference point for each ICAP Demand Curves shall be subject to maximum and minimum percentages of the allowable portion of the annual net revenue requirement recoverable in each Capability Period under the reference point assumed excess conditions.

-Prior to the ICAP Demand Curves applicable for the 2025/2026 Capability Year, the ratio of the amount of capacity available in the ICAP Spot Market Auctions in the Winter Capability Period to the amount of capacity available in the ICAP Spot Market Auctions in the Summer Capability Period (the “winter-to-summer ratio”) shall be used in calculating the reference point for each ICAP Demand Curve.
+For the ICAP Demand Curves applicable prior to the 2027-2028 Capability Year, the reference point for each ICAP Demand Curve shall be determined in accordance with the ISO Procedures and, as described in Section 5.14.1.2.2 above, account for: (i) the seasonal amount of capacity available in ICAP Spot Market Auctions; and (ii) the percentage of reliability risk expected in each Capability Period.
+Starting with the ICAP Demand Curves applicable for the 2027-2028 Capability Year, the reference point for each ICAP Demand Curve shall be determined in accordance with the ISO Procedures and, as described in Section 5.14.1.2.2 above, account for the percentage of reliability risk expected in each Capability Period.
+For the ICAP Demand Curves applicable prior to the 2027-2028 Capability Year, as described in Section 5.14.1.2.2 above, the determination of the reference point for each ICAP Demand Curves shall be subject to maximum and minimum percentages of the allowable portion of the annual net revenue requirement recoverable in each Capability Period under the reference point assumed excess conditions.
+For ICAP Demand Curves applicable starting with the 2027-2028 Capability Year, the determination of the reference point for each ICAP Demand Curve shall be subject to maximum and minimum percentages of the allowable portion of the annual net revenue requirement recoverable in each Capability Period for conditions reflecting the prescribed level of excess for each Capability Period.

-Beginning with the ICAP Demand Curves applicable for the 2025/2026 Capability Year: (i) the winter-to-summer ratio shall be used in calculating the reference point for each ICAP Demand Curve applicable for the Winter Capability Period; and (ii) the ratio of the amount of capacity available in the ICAP Spot Market Auctions in the Summer Capability Period to the amount of capacity available in the ICAP Spot Market Auctions in the Winter Capability Period (the “summer-to-winter ratio”) shall be used in calculating the reference point for each ICAP Demand Curve applicable for the Summer Capability Period; provided, however, that if a winter-to-summer ratio or the summer-to-winter ratio is a value less than one, the value shall be deemed to be zero for purposes of determining the applicable reference point.
+For the ICAP Demand Curves applicable prior to the 2027-2028 Capability Year: (i) the ratio of the amount of capacity available in the ICAP Spot Market Auctions in the Winter Capability Period to the amount of capacity available in the ICAP Spot Market Auctions in the Summer Capability Period (the “winter-to-summer ratio”) shall be used in calculating the reference point for each ICAP Demand Curve applicable for the Winter Capability Period; and (ii) the ratio of the amount of capacity available in the ICAP Spot Market Auctions in the Summer Capability Period to the amount of capacity available in the ICAP Spot Market Auctions in the Winter Capability Period (the “summer-to-winter ratio”) shall be used in calculating the reference point for each ICAP Demand Curve applicable for the Summer Capability Period; provided, however, that if a winter-to-summer ratio or the summer-to-winter ratio is a value less than one, the value shall be deemed to be zero for purposes of determining the applicable reference point.